CraigAAAAAAAAAAA/DevOps-Course-Starter/README.md

 Authorisation is now required via Github to access the To-Do app.
 New code added to redirect users to Github to log in, authenticated users will be able to view the To-Do app but only users with 'Writing' access will be able to add tasks and modify existing tasks.
 The login function has been disabled on tests to allow these to run.

+## Terraform
+The app's architecture is now configured using terraform.
+It provisions the mongo database and utilities blob storage.
+The CI/CD pipeline has been updated to include terraform with no sensitive variables appearing in the logs.